• Home

 • Dry the skillet with a paper towel, if necessary.
 Heat the skillet over high heat and add 1 1/2 tablespoons oil.
 Once oil is shimmering, add the chicken pieces to the pan, spreading them out in a single layer.
 Cook the chicken, undisturbed, for 2 minutes.
 Then stir-fry until the chicken is lightly browned but not quite cooked through, about 1 to 2 minutes more.

 • Reduce heat to medium and shove the chicken to one side of the pan.
-Add the shallot, red pepper, garlic, and ginger and cook until they are fragrant and slightly softened, about 2 to 3 minutes.
+Add the shallot, red pepper, garlic, ginger and chili garlic sauce, if using.
+Cook until slightly shallot is softened, about 2 to 3 minutes.

 • Add the steamed broccoli, cashews, and sauce and toss to coat.
 Allow sauce to thicken slightly, about 1 to 2 minutes.